Best Home Exercise Equipment – Introduction

-Also, lifting weights will tone and build your muscles, giving you a more pleasing shape.
+Also, lifting weights will tone and build your muscles, likely transforming the way you look.

 Combining cardio with strength training is like making 1 + 1 = 3!

-Best Exercise Equipment to Lose Weight – Final Thoughts
+Best Exercise Equipment to Lose Weight – Wrapping Up

 Which one is best?